Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Related Work

 \subsection{Network Resilience and Fault Tolerance}

-In mission-critical scenarios such as disaster relief, system resilience is paramount.
-This refers specifically to the ability of a network to recover from sudden disruptions.
-Robustness in UAV search path planning has been enhanced using DRL for complex disaster environments~\cite{Liang2026Robustness}.
-Additionally, a two-stage optimization approach was proposed in~\cite{Zheng2025UAV} for collaborative post-disaster communications.
-A recent study in~\cite{Huang2026Achieving} addressed resilient topology configuration in 3D UAV networks by formulating the problem as a mixed-integer non-linear program (MINLP) and employing recursive optimization to maintain connectivity.
-While such model-based approaches provide theoretical performance bounds, they often entail significant computational overhead when handling large-scale topological shifts.
+In mission-critical scenarios, system resilience, referring to the ability to recover from sudden disruptions, is paramount.
+Robustness in UAV search path planning has been enhanced using DRL for disaster environments~\cite{Liang2026Robustness}, while two-stage optimization has addressed collaborative post-disaster communications~\cite{Zheng2025UAV}.
+A recent study~\cite{Huang2026Achieving} addressed resilient topology configuration in 3D UAV networks using mixed-integer non-linear programming (MINLP) and recursive optimization to maintain connectivity.
+While providing theoretical bounds, such model-based approaches entail significant overhead during large-scale topological shifts.

-To adapt to such non-stationary environments, continual learning (CL) and distributed techniques have been adopted.
-More recently, a resilient topology optimization framework was introduced in~\cite{Zhang2026Quantum}, which leverages quantum annealing to generate a diverse set of candidate topologies offline for rapid online switching.
-While effective in utilizing quantum parallelism for structural diversity, such approaches rely on pre-defined candidate sets and specialized hardware, which may limit their adaptability in unforeseen disaster scenarios where node status changes dynamically.

-Building on foundational CL algorithms, a spatiotemporal-aware DRL framework was introduced in~\cite{Chen2026Spatiotemporal} for cooperative coverage.
-In our prior work~\cite{lai2026spatiotemporalcontinuallearningmobile}, a spatiotemporal continual learning framework based on Group-Decoupled MAPPO (G-MAPPO) was developed to enable UAVs to adapt to varying geographic user distributions.
+To adapt to non-stationary environments, continual learning (CL) and distributed techniques have been adopted.
+A resilient topology optimization framework leveraging quantum annealing~\cite{Zhang2026Quantum} was introduced for rapid online switching, yet it relies on pre-defined candidate sets and specialized hardware.
+Building on foundational CL algorithms, a spatiotemporal-aware DRL framework~\cite{Chen2026Spatiotemporal} was introduced for cooperative coverage.
+In our prior work~\cite{lai2026spatiotemporalcontinuallearningmobile}, a spatiotemporal CL framework based on Group-Decoupled MAPPO (G-MAPPO) enabled UAVs to adapt to varying user distributions.
 However, current research predominantly focuses on macro-spatial variations.
-Micro-temporal resilience involves the ability of a swarm to self-heal and reconfigure its topology immediately after a sudden node failure without relying on pre-computed candidate sets or recursive re-optimization.
-This domain remains under-explored, and this paper addresses the gap by proposing a topology-aware controller capable of real-time fault recovery through decentralized coordination.
+Micro-temporal resilience, involving immediate self-healing after node failure without pre-computed sets, remains under-explored.
+This paper addresses the gap by proposing a topology-aware controller for real-time fault recovery.